 As we depart the supercomputer center where we found Alex Khalil, our world has already grown.
 But it also imparts a question, really a personal challenge: how will you expand your horizons today?

-Read an article written by Alex on the value of music education for kids for The Smithsonian’s Museum of Asian Art here.
+Read an article written by Alex on the value of music education for kids for the Smithsonian’s National Museum of Asian Art.

-Learn more about the CWM’s World Music in the Schools gamelan program at the Museum School here.
+Learn more about the CWM’s World Music in the Schools gamelan program at the Museum School.